sjbylo/ose-chained-builds/go-chained-example/README.md

 bash example.sh
 ```

-Run the following in 2 different windows to view both the build in the chain
+Run the following in 2 different windows to view both of the builds in the chain

 ```
 while true; do clear; oc logs bc/builder -f; sleep 2; done